binhollc/MissionControlTowerSDK/README.md

    cmake --build build/
    ```

-After the build process completes, the library file libmct_api.so (or libmct_api.dylib on macOS) will be located in the lib directory.
+After the build process completes, the library file libmct_api.so (libmct_api.dylib on macOS, mct_api.dll on Windows) will be located in the lib directory.

 ### Building the Sample App